silverstripe/silverstripe-upgrader/README.md

 you can use the `--rule=code`.
 If you have already upgraded your code, you can target only config files with `--rule=config`.

-## Post-upgrade of code
+## Post-upgrade inspection of code

-Once a project has all class names migated, and is brought up to a "loadable" state (that is, where all classes reference or extend real classes) then the `post-upgrade` command can be run to perform additional automatic code rewrites.
+Once a project has all class names migated, and is brought up to a "loadable" state (that is, where all classes reference or extend real classes) then the `inspect` command can be run to perform additional automatic code rewrites.

+This step will also warn of any upgradable code issues that may prevent a succesful upgrade.

 Note: This step is separate from `upgrade` to the fact that your project code is loaded into real memory during this step in order to get the complete project context.
 In order to prepare for this step